 Given that so many elements come together to create DevOps (development, infrastructure, testing, cloud, QA, security, processes and procedures etc), it becomes a movable feast.
 For example, many people think that because of the continuous development/improvement aspects of DevOps, it supports the agile methodology, which it does, but how many companies are truly agile anyway?
 Most have some elements of waterfall in them – especially in larger organisations with understandably complex approval processes and procedures.

 For those with ‘DevOps’ in their job titles, it can feel as though the weight of responsibility for all the aspects of DevOps is theirs.
-As DevOps includes a multitude of considerations and practices, it would be nice to assign each/all responsibility neatly to a person, except it doesn’t work like that.
+DevOps and DaaS (DevOps as a service) includes a multitude of considerations and practices, it would be nice to assign each/all responsibility neatly to a person, except it doesn’t work like that.
 From experience working with various agencies and brands, it tends to be futile for organisations to hire one person to do all their DevOps tasks.
 A DevOps professional can’t do everything, be everywhere, be on 24/7 or work in isolation.
 A team of specialists are required to work together to cover all tasks and roles, including cloud architecture, software development, delivery, automation, security etc.

 When you have a team of experts, you need to allow them to specialise – the definition of expert is “a person who is very knowledgeable about or skillful in a particular area”, not lots of areas, one particular area.
 So, when you have a team of experts you need to have some glue to hold them all together, be it organisational processes and procedures, a way of thinking and some overarching direction from the leadership team.
 To us this is ‘DevOps’: the glue that holds the specialisms together.